“The Longest Night”

 The next instant, a fresh wave of assailants mowed over the child.

-A stupid assumption.
+It was a stupid assumption.

 The Broken wouldn’t make that mistake.